First, make sure you understand your business structure

 - January 16, 2024

 Tax filing for the 2022 tax year opens on January 1st.

 Your income tax for 2022 (Form 1040) must be filed by April 18, 2023.

 This income tax filing will also include whatever deductions you’re claiming.

-If you’re not ready to file your taxes, you can request an extension with Form 4868 (Automatic Extension of Time to File US Individual Income Tax Return.)
-If you request an extension, your final deadline becomes October 15, 2018.
+If you’re not ready to file your taxes, you can request an extension with Form 4868 (Automatic Extension of Time to File US Individual Income Tax Return).
+If you request an extension to file your 2022 taxes, your final deadline becomes October 16, 2023.
 You’ll still need to make a payment on time, though.
 Learn more about how to get a tax extension, and what happens when you do.

 Partnerships (Form 1065)

 Tax time can sting a little.
-Math isn’t everybody’s cup of tea, and nobody likes thinking about how much money they owe the IRS.
+Nobody likes sinking hours into figuring out how much money they owe the IRS.